 The original factory horn decal -- we restored the horn, we did not "attack" it.
 Nothing was lost in our careful restoration.

 This instrument was originally sold by a posh store on Fifth Ave. in New York City.

 The triple-spring motor -- perfectly tuned and adjusted.
 In keeping with the posh nature of this instrument, it is nickel-plated.
-We spare no effort or expense when it comes to the mechanics.
-This is the earliest motor that Victor employed for this model, with a big, "Jules Verne-looking" governor.
-We spent hours tuning and ajusting this motor to make it run as smoothly and quietly as our 50 years of experience can make possible.
-What do you get from some other dealers? -- mainsprings patched together with sheet metal screws, soft nails replacing hardened pins, epoxy repairs, all done out of ignorance or a desire to jury rig it, and get it sold.
+We spare no effort or expense when it comes to regulating the mechanics.
+We spent hours tuning and ajusting this motor to make it run as smoothly and quietly as possible. plus we installed three new mainsprings to make sure you have plenty of power to play your records.
+What do you get from some other dealers? -- mainsprings patched together with sheet metal screws, soft nails replacing hardened pins, epoxy repairs, all done out of ignorance or a need to jury rig it as cheaply as possible, and get it sold.

-The back-bracket has its original gilt filigree.
-Note the condition, and the original gold-plating.
 The soundbox (needlehead) is perhaps the most important component.
 Without a properly tuned and adjusted soundbox, you have nothing but good looks.
 Phonophan sells good looks AND great sound!
-We have professionally rebuilt and calibrated the soundbox as few other sellers know how to do.
+We have professionally rebuilt and calibrated the soundbox.

 Price: $5500.00 US plus s/h (NY State residents must add sales tax if applicable).

 Henrietta, NY 14467 USA